Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Conclusion

 \section{Conclusion}

-We combined several AL paradigms, the CSA, and EU to create a novel multi-round adaptation process for high-performing pretrained speech models, aiming to build efficient African-accented English ASR models.
-We introduced a new metric called U-WER to track model adaptation to hard accents.
-Our experiments showed a remarkable 69.44\% WER improvement while reducing the data required for effective training by approximately 45\% compared to existing baselines.
-This demonstrates our approach's efficiency and potential to significantly lower barriers to ASR technologies in underserved regions.
-Our method enhances model robustness and generalization across various domains, datasets, and accents, crucial for scalable ASR systems.
+We combined several AL paradigms, the CSA, and the EU to create a novel multi-round adaptation process for high-performing pretrained speech models, aiming to build efficient African-accented English ASR models.
+We introduced the U-WER metric to track model adaptation to intricate accents.
+Our experiments demonstrated a remarkable 27\% WER ratio improvement while reducing the data required for effective training by approximately 45\% compared to existing baselines.
+This reflects the efficiency and potential of our approach to lower the barriers to ASR technologies in underserved regions significantly.
+Our method enhances model robustness and generalization across various domains, datasets, and accents, which are crucial for scalable ASR systems.
 This also helps mitigate bias in ASR technologies, promoting more inclusive and fair AI applications.